-The organizing institutions of this holiday choose a theme each year and the theme for this year’s World Migratory Bird Day is “Year of the bird” with the message that we should make every day a bird day and do our best for their conservation throughout the whole year.
+The organizing institutions of this holiday choose a theme each year and the theme for this year’s World Migratory Bird Day is “Sing, Fly, Soar — Like a Bird!” with the message that we should make every day a bird day and do our best for their conservation throughout the whole year.

 How to Celebrate World Migratory Bird Day?

 - Be part of a local celebration in your county.

 - Learn more about migrating birds.